About the story

 Amsterdam’s most recognizable square is still Dam Square (de Dam), although it looked rather different in Rembrandt’s time.
 The new city hall (now the Royal Palace) was under construction during Rembrandt’s lifetime.
 In the middle of the square was the Waag building with its seven doors, where goods were weighed.
 On the side of the Rokin was an imposing exchange building; the Koopmansbeurs.
 The building with its characteristic tower was designed by city architect Hendrick de Keyser.
 At the beginning of the 17th century, the Koopmansbeurs was the most important trading center in the world, and is considered to be the very first stock exchange.

 In 1658, Rembrandt declared bankruptcy.
 He was forced to give up his grand residence (the Rembrandthuis) and his household effects were auctioned off.
 In order to ward off creditors, Rembrandt’s wife Hendrickje and son Titus legally became his employers.
 This enabled him to continue his work as a painter.
 Rembrandt and his family moved into a house on the Rozengracht, near the Westerkerk.
-At the time, this neighbourhood was a kind of new housing estate in Amsterdam.
+The interior of this house is recreated at Rembrandts Amsterdam Experience.
+At the time, the Jordaan neighbourhood was a kind of new housing estate in Amsterdam.
 During this period, Rembrandt produced many of his best paintings, his ‘latest works’.
 These paintings had a different style than his earlier work and contradicted the fine, detailed style of painting that was popular at the time.
 Rembrandt experimented with powerful brushstrokes and light.
 This enabled him to bring emotional depth to his work.